For accessibility reasons, the French and English seminar descriptions are now presented on separate pages. View the French descriptions.

 SOC 7171 Research Seminar in Political Sociology (3 units)

-SOC 7176 Gender Differences in Political Sociology (3 units)
+SOC 7176 Gender Difference in Political Sociology (3 units)

 Examination of the notion of gender difference, in relation, for example, to citizenship, the private/public divide, political representation, women's rights, kinship, and power.

 According to political philosopher Hannah Arendt, ancient Greeks like Socrates and Plato identified “the human capacity for political organization” as what distinguishes people from animals.
 Though animals may be social, can use tools, and communicate with each other, political action and speech are “the exclusive prerogative of man; neither a beast nor a god is capable of it” (Arendt 1958).
 These thinkers also saw political life as available only to men, marking clear distinctions between private and public life.
 Aristotle, in particular, suggested that because women, like animals, are responsible for the reproductive labour needed to sustain the human species, most notably through breastfeeding, women cannot and should not play a role in political life.
 Though these thinkers have long since left this earth, their ideas are interwoven into the fabric of how our social and political institutions are organized today.
 The purpose of this course is to find out how this is true.